 Houston Truck Attorneys for Underride Accident Victims

-Get a lawyer who knows how to take on big, tough cases
+Get a truck accident lawyer who knows how to take on big, tough cases

 It’s a nightmare for any driver: sliding under the rear of a big-rig truck.
 Underride accidents can cause devastating damage, including brain injuries and lost limbs.
 Too many people involved in these types of wrecks are killed, and those who aren’t often have permanent injuries.
 You need an experienced attorney on your side to fight for your rights under Texas law.

 Underride accident victims have recourse, but the trucking companies and their insurance companies fight hard to pay out as little as possible.
 Smith & Hassler has the experience and resources needed to fight back.
-If you’ve been hurt or lost a loved one in an underride wreck, schedule your free consultation with our law firm today.
+If you’ve been hurt or lost a loved one in an underride wreck, schedule your free consultation with one of our truck accident lawyers today.

 What is an underride accident?

 Semi-trucks aren’t just dangerous because of their size and weight.
 They’re also much higher off the ground than smaller vehicles, high enough for a passenger vehicle to slide underneath the trailer and lose its roof in the process.
 Parts of the trailer can enter the cab of the smaller vehicle, causing severe and even fatal injuries.

 When a smaller vehicle hits the back or side of a truck, the risk of underride is high.
 Some scenarios that can lead to underride accidents include:

 - Improper backing, crossing, or U-turns: when a large truck maneuvers across traffic, the driver needs to be sure that other road users can see and avoid the truck.
 When truckers make dangerous assumptions, a car can easily hit the side of the trailer.

 - Illegal parking: a truck that is illegally parked on a ramp or on the side of the highway can become a hazard to other vehicles, especially if the truck fails to use its hazard lights or otherwise maintain visibility.